davekinkead/thesis/chunks/computers-in-philosophy.md

 Floridi, L. (2002).
 What is the Philosophy of Information?.
 Metaphilosophy, 33(1‐2), 123-145.

+Ashton, Z., & Mizrahi, M. (2018).
+Intuition talk is not methodologically cheap: Empirically testing the “received wisdom” about armchair philosophy.
+Erkenntnis, 83(3), 595-612.

+  - uses data mining and text analysis to address claims in philosophy to test claims about the methodological significance of intuition talk

 **The SEP**

 Zalta, E. (2006).
 The Stanford Encyclopedia of Philosophy: A university/library partnership in support of scholarly communication and open access.
 College & research libraries news, 67(8), 502-504.

+Allen, C., Nodelman, U., & Zalta, E. N. (2002).
+The Stanford Encyclopedia of Philosophy: A developed dynamic reference work.
+Metaphilosophy, 33(1‐2), 210-228.

 > SEP organizes the profession of philosophy to collaboratively maintain a dynamic open access  reference  work.